tesujimath/elvish-tap/README.md

 ## Dependencies

-If YAML blocks are used, then `yq` is required.
+If YAML blocks are used, then `yq` is required, otherwise they are elided.

 ## TAP Consumer